-The Sixth Form at Tadcaster Grammar School is a close-knit and supportive environment, we get to know each student as an individual, their interests, aspirations, strengths and areas for development.
+The Sixth Form at Tadcaster Grammar School is a close-knit and supportive environment which means we get to know each student as an individual, their interests, aspirations, strengths and areas for development.

-The Sixth Form has a dedicated Pastoral Leader, located in the Sixth Form Cente, offering support to students who require additional help in various ways.
+The Sixth Form have a dedicated Pastoral Leader, located in the Sixth Form Centre, offering support to students who require additional help in various ways.
 Working alongside the student, a personalised bespoke package can be designed to provide practical support with areas such as independent study or revision techniques.

-The Pastoral Leader is also there if a student needs to talk to someone, to share any concerns they may have, to support their wellbeing, and also to provide signposting to outside agencies where required.
+The Pastoral Leader is also there if a student needs to talk to someone, or to share any concerns they may have, to support their wellbeing, and also to provide signposting to outside agencies where required.

-The 16-19 Bursary Fund is provided to financially assist students who have the greatest need with expenditure that is directly related to school life.
-This can include support with transport costs (including for University visits), the purchase of stationery or technology required for school, and support with catering requirements.
-More information, and a Bursary Financial Assessment Form, is available on our website, scan the QR code or visit: www. tgs.starmat.uk/sixth-form/16-19-bursary-fund/
+The 16-19 Bursary Fund is provided to financially assist students who have the greatest need with expenditure that is directly related to their A Level studies.
+This can include support with transport costs (including for University visits), the purchase of stationery, books or technology required for school.
+More information, and a Bursary Financial Assessment Form, is available on our website, scan the QR code or visit: www.tgs.starmat.uk/sixth-form/16-19-bursary-fund/